JAORMX/deet.blog/content/posts/patience-is-the-key.md

 So we just waited.. and waited.. and kept on waiting.
 And in some point you realise it's starts to feel little bit bad.
 It's not Deet's fault, it's us.
 We should not make expectation yet if another day goes very well.
 Also, we shouldn't be just waiting.
 We should do stuff while we wait even how hard it is to concentrate on other things while your dog is in the apartment.

 We decided to give her some "me time" and we left outside to have a ice cream.
 Also, the break was healthy for us :D

+{{< figure src="/images/20200712_181113.jpg >}}

+The little me time for everyone was great and we had better energy after that.

+We were chilling out at home and suddenly in the evening Deet decided to show up.
+We really wanted to go out, but putting the harness on took already so much effort and made Deet stay in her crate again so we started to give up with the idea.
+Also, learning point: we don't take the harness off for nights anymore!

+We got her out with her one very favourite treat: chicken broth popsicles.